Nicolas Cage, Nicolas Cage movie, Nicolas Cage and Alice Kim, Nicolas Cage wife

 In 1992, Nic hit Oscar gold with his amazing performance alongside Elizabeth Shue in “Leaving Las Vegas,” and has since become one of the most popular male actors in the industry.
 His star continued to rise throughout the following decade with a number of much cooler roles in box-office blockbusters like “Face/Off” and “Gone in 60 Seconds,” and a near Oscar win in 2002 for "Adaptation."
 Nic’s love life has been less extravagant than his film career, with numerous failed marriages (including Patricia Arquette and Lisa Marie Presley), but his latest marriage to sushi bar waitress Alicia Kim looks as thought it might finally work out.

-Nic On The Web
+Nic on the Web

 IMDB